 A septoplasty is a procedure that corrects a deviated septum, or the bony structure within your nose that separates your nostrils.
 When the septum is deviated to either side, your breathing is affected.
 Depending on the angle of deviation, you can experience a range of difficulties breathing in and out, which can eventually lead to fatigue, difficulty sleeping, snoring and chronic sinus conditions.
-Fortunately, at the Carolina Facial Plastic Surgery Center, Dr. Kulbersh offers Nasal Obstruction Surgery, or septoplasty, procedures to repair your septum.
+Fortunately, at Carolina Facial Plastics, Dr. Kulbersh offers nasal obstruction surgery (a treatment commonly known as “septoplasty”) to repair your septum.

 Other Causes of Nasal Obstruction